How to Build a Marketplace Mobile app [Guide 2019]

 Even if you create a marketplace app with a solid tech side, you shouldn’t be in a hurry to scale.
 How do you know it’s the right moment to grow?

-- You have stable traction.
+- You have enough funding.
 One of the biggest mistakes is to put all your money into scaling and have no backup plan.
 Before growing, make sure you have some funding to rely on: either paying customers or an investor behind your back.

-- Your BackEnd is prepared.
-Scaling means reaching to the wider audience and thus storing bigger amounts of data, sending more push notifications, handling more transactions etc. Make sure your service is prepared from the tech perspective.
+- Your Tech-Foundation is prepared.
+Scaling means reaching to a wider audience and thus storing bigger amounts of data, sending more push notifications, handling more transactions etc. Make sure your service is prepared from the tech perspective.

 - Your Dev Team is ready.
 Do you have enough employees to tackle new tasks?
 Are your developers open to introducing innovations?
 People are your main resource.